 Wildlife biologists design and conduct studies on the wildlife resources of Texas.
 Wildlife biologists manage wildlife in a specified region and may work with big game, small game, birds and nongame, and/or urban wildlife.
 Wildlife biologists conduct surveys of wildlife species and their habitats, formulate recommendations for hunting seasons and bag limits, analyze data, prepare reports, act as professional witnesses during public hearings and supervise wildlife technicians.
 Wildlife biologists frequently assist landowners with the conservation, management and development of wildlife habitat and the proper management of the various wildlife populations which utilize that habitat.
 Wildlife biologists also directly manage wildlife habitat and conduct research and public hunts on 49 wildlife management areas across the state.

 This position requires a degree in Wildlife Science, Wildlife Management or a closely related field.
+See the following document for more information about minimum course requirements for select entry level biologist positions.
 Advanced degrees in these fields is an asset, but is not required for entry-level positions.
 An extensive knowledge of wildlife ecology and basic statistics is essential.
 Familiarity with wildlife literature and proficiency in the use of computer software for word-processing and data analysis are necessary.
 Good communication skills and an ability to work with diverse groups are required.

 Program specialists are responsible for the coordination of program activities within the agency and between other state or federal agencies.
 They are trained in a specific discipline, such as wetlands, migratory birds, upland game birds, White-tailed Deer, Mule Deer, Bighorn Sheep, Archeology, Botany, Conservation Biology, Ecology, Range Science, habitat assessment, data management, and Computer Science.
 Resource specialists conduct field work and provide support for other field staff in their particular areas of expertise.
 They also ensure that the department's activities on public lands comply with all state and federal regulations.